Polymorphic Iterable Sequential Effect Systems: Syntactic Type Safety for Generic Sequential Effects

 \paragraph{Runtime Typing} Figure \ref{fig:syntax} gives the runtime type system of a syntactic soundness proof with state.
 Recall that this permits values ``made valid'' at runtime (like newly allocated heap locations) to be well-typed.
 These typing judgments assume a type context $\Gamma$ containing value and type variable bindings, as well as a $\Sigma\in\mathsf{StateEnv}$ used for typing primitives.
 To type check source programs, $\delta$ would be used as the choice of $\mathsf{StateEnv}$.

-\paragraph{Value-Dependent Types} The language includes a (value-)dependent product (function) type~\cite{swamy2011secure,pedrot2019fire}, which permits program values to be used in types and effects.
-This is used primarily through effects --- elements of an indexed effect quantale may mention elements of the index set --- and through the singleton type constructor $\mathcal{S}(-)$, which associates a type (here classifying no terms) with each well-typed program value.
+\paragraph{Value-Dependent Types and Effects} The language includes a (value-)dependent product (function) type~\cite{swamy2011secure,pedrot2019fire}, which permits program values to be used in types and effects.
+This is used primarily through effects --- elements of an indexed effect quantale may mention elements of the index set --- and through the singleton type constructor $\mathcal{S}(-)$, which associates a type with each well-typed program value.
+These singleton types are slightly unusual in that they do not classify any values, but instead are used to allow framework instantiations to have value-indexed types (such as reference types indexed by a particular guarding lock).
 Use of the dependent function space is restricted to syntactic values (which includes variables in our call-by-value language) --- the application rule requires that either the argument is a syntactic value, or the function type's named argument does not appear in the effect or result type.
 In the latter case, for concrete types we will use the standard $\tau\overset{\gamma}{\rightarrow}\tau'$ notation.
 A minor item of note is that dependent function types and quantified types bind their argument in the function's effect as well as in the result type.
 This permits uses such as a function acquiring the lock passed as an argument.